feurig/Cohen/README.md

 #Overview
-The idea here is to create a lufa based midi framework for use on the stock usb capable arduino and other atmega32u4 boards.
-The other goal here is to create a minimal framework for identifying resetting and loading code onto midi devices.
+The origional idea here was to create a lufa based midi framework for use on the stock usb capable arduino and other atmega32u4 boards.
+At that time the arduino midi library was restrictively open (hence lufa).
+The other goal here was to create a minimal framework for identifying resetting and loading code onto midi devices.
+Since then the arduino midi library has adopted a more usable liscense and the usb stack is also midi friendly.
+This should be reworked and revisited.

 ###Breakdown